isayoften/Daniil-Suhoi-Portfolio/Optimization Rush/article.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/660710b03ef451aa2bab8971/dSfhohT9rwPS6xafWunP4.png)

 Each parameter now requires 16 bytes, so training Llama 70B would still require approximately 1040 GB.
 You might wonder why the memory usage remains the same as in float32.
 The reason is that while we use 2 bytes (16 bits) for weights and gradients in float16, we also store a copy of the weights in float32, adding 4 bytes per parameter.
+But. there might be the major saving come from reduced activation memory.

-However, the significant advantage of Mixed Precision lies in computation speed—most calculations are now done in float16, which considerably speeds up the training process.
+Also the significant advantage of Mixed Precision lies in computation speed—most calculations are now done in float16, which considerably speeds up the training process.

 #### 1.2.
 PEFT (Parameter-Efficient Fine-Tuning)
 PEFT is a family of methods designed to efficiently adapt large-scale models by training only a small subset of parameters.
 These methods significantly reduce computational costs and memory requirements while maintaining quality comparable to full fine-tuning.